-At least for $\log M \gtrsim 9.7$, the model does perform its intended function: decomposing the observed data into a mixture of two populations, which are distinguished and defined by their own distributions of colours, which we take to be a tracer of the constituent stellar populations.
+At least for $\log M \gtrsim 9.7$ , the model does perform its intended function: decomposing the observed data into a mixture of two populations, which are distinguished and defined by their own distributions of colours, which we take to be a tracer of the constituent stellar populations.

-The skeptical reader's eye may be drawn to the fits at $\log M \leq 9$, however, where the suitability of a double Gaussian fit becomes increasingly problematic.
-Certainly, in both Fig. 6 and Fig. 7, below $\log M \sim 9.3$, it becomes difficult for us to claim that we have robustly separated the general galaxy population into experimented with using a polynomial parameterisation in place of our twoline descriptions.
-This fails to provide a good description of the locii of the CMRs, nor does it provide a good description of $\zeta{\rm R}$.
-Remarkably though, using a fifth order (i.e., six parameter) polynomial description for $\zeta{\rm B}$, we obtain virtually identical results: the differences in the fit values of $\zeta{\rm B}(x)$ are nowhere more than 0.01 mag, and the IC is only slightly worse.
+The skeptical reader's eye may be drawn to the fits at $\log M \lesssim 9$ , however, where the suitability of a double Gaussian fit becomes increasingly problematic.
+Certainly, in both Fig. 6 and Fig. 7, below $\log M \sim 9.3$ , it becomes difficult for us to claim that we have robustly separated the general galaxy population into

 Figure 6.
-Demonstrating the quality of our fits to the joint $(g - i)-M$ distribution.- The histograms in this Figure show the observed $1/V{\text{max}}$ -weighted distribution of restframe (g - i) colours of z < 0.12 galaxies, computed in bins of log M centred on log $M = 8.8, 9.0, ..., 11.4$.
+Demonstrating the quality of our fits to the joint $(g-i)-M$ distribution.- The histograms in this Figure show the observed $1/V{\rm max}$ -weighted distribution of restframe (g-i) colours of z<0.12 galaxies, computed in bins of $\log M$ centred on $\log M=8.8, 9.0, ..., 11.4$ .
 The errorbars show the statistical uncertainties on each these distributions, derived by bootstrap resampling.
-The smooth curves show the results of our modelling: the blue and red curves show the fit distributions.
+The smooth curves show the results of our modelling: the blue and red curves show the fit distributions for the B- and R-populations; the black curves shows the net B+R distributions.
 Underlaid beneath all this, the grey points show the data themselves.
-The size of each point is proportional to $1/V{\text{max}}$.
+The size of each point is proportional to $1/V{\rm max}$ .
 Data objectively classified as being 'bad' are marked with a cross.
 Note that we have not binned the data in the course of the fits; the binning in this Figure is for illustrative purposes only.
 It is clear that the fit model provides a good description of the observed data.

 Figure 7.
-Demonstrating the quality of our fits to the joint $(g^ - i^) - M$ distribution.- The histograms and smooth curves in this Figure show the observed and fit distributions of intrinsic $(g^ - i^)$ colours in bins of log M ; all symbols in this Figure and their meanings are analogous to Fig. 6.
+Demonstrating the quality of our fits to the joint $(g^ - i^)$ - $M$ distribution.- The histograms and smooth curves in this Figure show the observed and fit distributions of intrinsic $(g^ - i^)$ colours in bins of $\log M$ ; all symbols in this Figure and their meanings are analogous to Fig. 6.
 In contrast to Fig. 6, the general galaxy population is better separated into distinct R and B populations on the basis of $(g^ - i^)$ than of (g - i), in the sense that there is less overlap between these two distributions in this Figure than in Fig. 6.
 Further, as in Fig. 6, we see no compelling evidence for the need to include a third, 'green' population.
-In comparison to Fig. 6, the need for a multiple-Gaussian description of the observed colour distributions for log $M \leq 9.3$ is less clear; this point is discussed in detail in §6.2.
+In comparison to Fig. 6, the need for a multiple-Gaussian description of the observed colour distributions for $\log M \lesssim 9.3$ is less clear; this point is discussed in detail in §6.2.
 In any case, as in Fig. 6, the fit model can be seen to provide an excellent description of the observed data.